 - A good rate of acclimitisation to altitude.
 This not only improves your safety but also your enjoyment of the trip

-- Knowledgeable advice from our staff from the moment you make an enquiry
+- Knowledgeable advice from our qualified staff from the moment you make an enquiry

 - Local employment that is fair and responsible and promotes development and investment in the local communities and country